phillipi/pix2pix/README.md

 # pix2pix
 Generating pixels from pixels.
-Learns a mapping from input images, e.g., A.jpg to output images, e.g., B.jpg.
+Learns a mapping from input images to target output images, for example:

 ## Setup

 ### Prerequisites
-Linux or OSX
+- Linux or OSX
-python with numpy
+- python with numpy
-NVIDIA GPU, CUDA, and CuDNN
-- (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)
+- NVIDIA GPU, CUDA, and CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)

 ### Installation
 Install torch and dependencies from https://github.com/torch/distro